Minorzar/2223_Projet1A_SNES_Controller/Project_controller/Hardware/README_HARDWARE.md

 - The reason we chose an SNES controller over an NES controller is that, project constraints permitting, we intend to give it the ability to switch between SNES and NES modes using a toggle button.
 We considered that such a function should be possible, as the communication protocol between the two controllers is quite similar.

 Plug:
 - In order to make this controller wireless, we need a device that will act as a link between the controller and the console.
 With this in mind, we've opted for a plug that connects directly to the console.
-This plug will need a communication module, which will be the NRF24L01, as it appeared to be the most promising means at our disposal.
-The operation of the NRF24L01 will be explained in greater detail in the software section of our project.
+This plug will need a communication module, which will be the NRF24L01.
+The reason for this choice will be explained below and the operation of the NRF24L01 will be explained in greater detail in the software section of our project.

 PCB:
 - The main challenge of our project will be to design a PCB.
 To do this, we'll be using KiCad software.
 Knowing that we'll be creating a controller and a plug, we've estimated that we'll need exactly two PCBs, one for each.

 Microprocessor:
 - A microprocessor will be required on both the plug and the controller.
 Their main role will be to receive data from the controller, which will be transmitted via the NRF24L01 communication protocol to the plug, and then adapt it to the console using the SNES communication protocol.
-We chose to use an STM32-LK412KBTx for the plug and controller, as it was the most readily available while having sufficient GPIOs and being the smallest.
+- We chose to use an STM32-LK412KBTx for the plug and controller, as it was the most readily available while having sufficient GPIOs and being the smallest.

 NRF24L01:
-- We decided to use the NRF24 because it has a higher range than the BSE for example.
-An other aspect is the fact that it has a low consumption of energy also it cost less than many other devices that does the same thing.
-Finally, it's mainly due to the fact that it has a lower latency thatn other devices.
+- We decided to use the NRF24 for two reasons.
+The first is its low power consumption, as it costs less than many other communication devices.
+The secnd is its low latency compared with other available options.
 - To use the NRF24L01 module, we decided to create two types of PCB: "Include" in which the NRF24L01 is directly included on the PCB, and "Exclude" in which the NRF24L01 will be excluded and will have to be connected to our PCB.
 The reason we decided on these two PCB types was to provide insurance in case the included version didn't work properly.
-- Unfortunately, it really did happened and we had to abandon the included version, although not for the reasons we expected.
+Unfortunately, it really did happened and we had to abandon the included version, although not for the reasons we expected.
 It was mainly due to problems with KiCad and the antenna required for the NRF24L01.
 As a result, we had to fall back on the excluded version.

 ## Controller